 This example shows a difference because it takes the sunset from being just plan beautiful to breath-taking.
 The words breath-taking gives a whole different picture.
 It is more descriptive because it makes the reader feel a since of wonder.
 The words even give the reader the reflex of taking in the breath.

-Don’t be afraid of words and get the best use out of them to expand on a thought or idea.
+Don’t be afraid of words.
+Learn to experiment with them and get the best use out of your words to expand on a thought or idea.
 This is most important when describing characters.
 Use emotion and attributes to embellish a character and describe them.
-Don’t rely on the physical alone and if you do a physical description make your words count.
+Don’t rely on the physical descriptions alone, and if you do a physical description make your words count.

 Okay: Charlotte was intelligent for her age.